mwalczyk/deep_learning_notes/chapter-6.md

 ![](/assets/activation_functions.png)

 * The word **architecture** refers to the overall structure of the network: how many units it should have and how these units should be connected to each other.
+* The **universal approximation theorem **states that a feedforward network with a linear output layer and at least one hidden layer with any activation function can approximate any continous function on a closed and bounded subset of $$R^{n}$$ with any desired nonzero amount of error, provided that the network is given enough hidden units.
+A proof of this theorem can be found in the following blog [post](http://mcneela.github.io/machine_learning/2017/03/21/Universal-Approximation-Theorem.html).
+* Even though this theorem means that a network _can_ \(in theory\) represent any function that we are trying to learn, this doesn't mean that it _will _in practice.
+Learning can fail for two reasons:
+  * The optimization algorithm used for training may not be able to find the value of the parameters that corresponds to the desired function.
+  * The training algorithm might choose the wrong function as a result of overfitting.
+* In many circumstances, using a deeper model can reduce the number of units required to represent the desired function and reduce the amount of generalization error.

+> Choosing a deep model encodes a very general belief that the function we want to learn should involve the composition of several simpler functions.
+This can be interpreted from a representation learning point of view as saying that we believe that the learning problem consists of discovering a set of underlying factors of variation that can, in turn, be described in terms of other, simpler underlying factors of variation.

 *